Some Food For Thought...

 The next stage in visual processing within the brain is ulitmately the difference betweeen LOOKING and SEEING (or awareness and attention).
 Whilst these words retain your attention you are seeing but your eyes are just the start of the process.

 Can you spot the SIGNIFICANT error presented by scientific literature in the image above?
 The brain does not present images as shown in the head, there is nothing but neuronal activity within the brain.
 Billions of neurons firing in total darkness inside the skull.
 There is NO projection of images anywhere within the brain or even a crumpled screen.
 Neuroscience ingeniously analyses neuronal firing but then mistakes subjective interpretation of the data as brain imagery.
 So how do you SEE objects, lkie tehse wrdos witretn icnerroclty correctly and how do they become the focus of your attention?
-This short, good video explains how we process light photos but finishes before the act of SEEING is explained which highlights why I created TOG.
+The excellent video below explains how we process light photos but finishes before the act of SEEING is explained which highlights why I created TOG.

 Target Oriented Coaching uniquely explains the critical difference between looking at and seeing a Target.
 This is an essential mental skill for any target oriented sports person striving to improve their attentional focus, especially those who have to look away from their target prior to execution of the task (like swinging a golf club).